 | FIRST- YEAR

-Be A FUP Leader for Summer 2013 by applying here !
+Be A FUP Leader for Summer 2015 by applying here !
 Application is due February 3rd at 11:59 pm.

 The First-Year Urban Program is a week-long orientation to communities and community service opportunities in Cambridge and Boston for incoming first-year undergraduates (whom we call FUPpies).
 FUP supports and challenges FUPpies to look beyond the walls of Harvard and to see the issues that affect the urban community in which they will be spending their next four years.
 FUPpies, accompanied by experienced sophomore, junior, and senior student leaders and mentors, work with Cambridge and Boston area community members, the leaders of neighborhood service and activist organizations, and the leaders of the College's public service community.
 FUP's mission is threefold: to aid grass-roots organizations in local communities; to catalyze the FUPpies' involvement in service and activism while at the College; and to orient the new students to Harvard, Cambridge, and Boston, while providing them with the opportunity to meet peers who share with them an interest in public service and activism.

 The responsibilities of a FUP leader are numerous.
-All leaders are required to arrive back at Harvard by August 15th or 16th, 2013 (we'll let you know the final date soon), to undergo a four-and-a-half day training period, during which time the full schedule of FUP 2013 will be explained.
+All leaders are required to arrive back at Harvard by August 14th, 2015 to undergo a four-and-a-half day training period, during which time the full schedule of FUP 2015 will be explained.
 Leaders are split into groups of two or three and assigned a group of six to nine FUPpies.
 Each group works at a different project site around Cambridge and Boston.
 In past years, project sites have included Boston Workers' Alliance in Dorchester, the Hawthorne Youth Community Center in Roxbury, and the AIDS Action Committee in JP.
 Work at the sites ranges from painting and cleaning to voter registration to food preparation and weeding.
 During the evenings, all of the groups come back together at Harvard, where we will hear from speakers and participate in activities.
 Leaders are also responsible for facilitating conversations on issues of service, activism, and social justice based on readings assigned to the FUPpies.
 In general, leaders are expected to share their experiences with FUPpies and to serve as mentors for the first-year students in their groups.